NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-3-executing-workflows.md

 * Let’s try that again: `nextflow run main_mrsa.nf -resume` instead.

-Now you can see that Nextflow didn't actually re-run anything, but used the cached results from the previous run by supplying the `-resume` flag to the command!
+Now you can see that Nextflow didn't actually re-run anything.
+The `-resume` flag instructed Nextflow to use the cached results from the previous run!

 As mentioned in the introduction, how Nextflow re-runs its processes is slightly different than Snakemake, in that Snakemake only checks if the inputs are newer